AndrewEBolt/strega-nona-api/README.md

 # strega-nona
-getting food with the MERN stack
+an api built with nodejs and mongoDB